2020PB/police-brutality/reports/Oregon.md

 Federal officers seize a woman and close the fence again.
 Officers drag the woman away, presumably to arrest her.
 They also fix the fence, securing the lock again.
 Officers then fire impact munitions and pepper spray through the fence.

-tags: protestor, grab, shoot, spray, pepper-spray, projectile
+tags: protester, grab, shoot, spray, pepper-spray, projectile

 id: or-portland-141